mariomartgarcia/Feasibility-study-of-a-spectra-based-classication-of-the-Gaia-Photometric-Alerts/README.md

-# Feasibility study of a spectra-based classication of the Gaia Photometric Alerts
+# Feasibility study of a spectra-based classification of the Gaia Photometric Alerts

 ### Abstract